Hindustan Aeronautics Limited SC: 2010–present

 HASC qualified for 2010–11 I-League season after finishing second in the 2010 I-League 2nd Division.
 They were the second South Indian team in I-League after Viva Kerala.
 In the last match of the season, they defeated defending champions Dempo 4–2 to starve off relegation to I-League 2nd Division, with Xavier Vijay Kumar scoring two goals.
 HAL later clinched the 2012–13 Bengaluru Super Division title.

-HAL's first ever Nepalese recruit Rohit Chand warming up in 2011, during the 2010–11 I-League.

 In the 2013–14 edition of the BDFA Super Division, HASC finished eighth among nine teams.
 This prompted the club to shut down their activities "temporarily" in December 2014.
 The coach H. Chnadrashekhar said, "We will not field a team temporarily (in the Cups and the league) and to that effect HASC's management had sent a letter to BDFA secretary ST Bhoopal."
 Reports of the club resuming operations and fielding their team emerged after they held selection trials in 2019.

-In 2023–24 season of BDFA Super Division League, HAL secured fourth-place finish.
+In the 2023–24 season of BDFA Super Division League, HAL secured fourth-place finish.

-Crest

-The HASC crest was different from its parent company, with just the word HAL in green letters.